austindbirch/harbor_hook/docs/glossary.md

 - Tenant scope

 ### Delivery
-A single attempt to send an event payload to an endpoint.
+A logical unit representing one endpoint's delivery of one event.
 Each delivery has:
-- Unique delivery ID
+- Unique delivery ID (stays constant across all attempts)
 - Event ID being delivered
 - Target endpoint ID
-- HTTP status code from the attempt
+- Current status (queued, in-flight, delivered, failed, dead-lettered)
 - Timestamps (enqueued, delivered, failed, dead-lettered)
+- Total attempt count
-- Retry attempt number
+- HTTP status code from last attempt
 - Error details if failed

+### Attempt
+A single physical HTTP request made for a delivery.
+Key characteristics:
+- Multiple attempts can exist for one delivery (same delivery_id)
+- Attempt number increments: 1, 2, 3, etc.
+- Each attempt has its own HTTP status code, latency, and error details
+- Attempts are spaced according to the retry/backoff schedule
+- Logged individually with the same delivery_id but different attempt numbers

 ## Process Components